 - No down payment

 - No requirement for perfect credit

 - No limits on your income

 And all of this is available at a below-market interest rate.
-Currently, the NACA is offering a 30-year mortgage at 3.125% APR and a 15-year mortgage at 2.375% APR.
+Currently, the NACA is offering a 30-year fixed-rate mortgage of 2.125% APR and a 15-year fixed-rate mortgage of 1.75% APR.
 You’d be hard-pressed to find a better deal anywhere else.

 Requirements and Qualifications